 5. Holding The Man (2015)

-Perhaps the LGBT sub genre’s equivalent of ‘The Fault in Our Stars’, ‘Holding the Man’ is set between the late ’70s through the early ’90s and is the narrative of John and Tim – two teenage boys who have been in love since their early adulthood.
-Based on a heart wrenching true love story, John and Tim’s love stands tall amid all the discriminations, bullying, separations, ridicule and belittlement and nothing but HIV succeeds in tearing them apart.
+Perhaps the LGBT sub genre’s equivalent of ‘The Fault in Our Stars’, ‘Holding the Man’ is set between the late ’70s through the early ’90s and tells the story of John and Tim – two teenage boys who have been in love since their early adulthood.
+Based on a heart wrenching true love story, John and Tim’s love stands tall amid all the discriminations, bullying, separations, ridicule and belittlement; but HIV succeeds in tearing them apart.
 As the disease strikes both of them, they refuse to separate till death do them part.
 ‘Hold The Man’ is the recipient of multiple awards and accolades, especially for the performances, direction and editing, along with the best feature.
 Watch it before it slips off your hands.

 Read More: Best Romantic Movies on Netflix

 Directed by Gus Van Sant, this biopic on Harvey Milk is simply a masterpiece for its cinematic and very important educational aspect that shares a historical moment of the past, which is still very much alive in the present days.
 Milk was an American, a gay rights activist who reached a milestone in the history of homosexual repression and limitation by fighting for equality and change.
 His battle leads him to be the first-ever openly gay individual to be elected to public office, in this case, California.
 Intelligently handled, it is an inspiring movie lead by an incredible lead performance by Sean Penn and a great story construction filled with variety, depth, strength and energy.